davidallison12/loan_application_app/README.md

   - Phone
   - Zip Code
   - State (Use Abbreviation instead of allowing user to type what they want)
+- Have a loading icon or animation to alert people page is loading and not frozen or erroring.

 ---
 ## ✉️ Contact